 CHANGES TO THE RULES OF GOLF FOR 2019

 The following are the main changes to the Rules of Golf taking effect January 1, 2019 that are likely to occur during BDVGA competitions.
 The main reasons for the changes are to simplify the rules and to speed up play.
 It is recommended that all BDVGA Golfers obtain a copy of the “Player’s Edition of the Rules of Golf” Effective January 2019 which is available free of charge from your home golf club.
 This will explain the rules of golf in a user friendly manner with explanatory notes and diagrams.
+Click HERE to see the full rules of golf together with explanatory diagrams and photos.

 The number of rules has been considerably reduced and simplified.
 Hence they rely heavily on honesty and high standards of conduct expected from players with respect to integrity in following the rules and counting penalties, other players and the course on which you are playing.
 Rule 1.2.